Pavelski has hat trick in Sharks’ 5-3 win over Red Wings

-DETROIT — After being dominated in the first period, the San Jose Sharks owned the last 40 minutes.

-Joe Pavelski got his fifth career hat trick, including scoring twice in less than a minute late in the second period, to give the Sharks a 5-3 win over the Detroit Red Wings on Sunday.
+DETROIT — Joe Pavelski got his fifth career hat trick, including scoring twice in less than a minute late in the second period, to give the San Jose Sharks a 5-3 win over the Detroit Red Wings on Sunday.

-“I thought it was great the way we responded in the last two periods,” Pavelski said.
-“When we got in here after the first, Pete (coach Pete DeBoer) told us how we looked, and we knew we were coming off a bad game last night (a 4-0 loss to the Columbus Blue Jackets).
-That’s why it was so important for us to step up and play the way we did in the last two periods.”

-San Jose trailed 2-1 after a first period in which it was outshot 15-5.
-Red Wings defenseman Mike Green made it 3-1, eight minutes into the second, with his fifth goal of the season.
+Defenseman Brent Burns had a goal and assist and defenseman Tim Heed also scored for San Jose, which trailed 3-1 in the middle of the second period.

+Sharks star defenseman Erik Karlsson did not play because he aggravated a groin injury in a 4-0 loss to the Columbus Blue Jackets on Saturday night.

 His power-play goal with 4:10 left in the second tied the game at 3-3 and Pavelski gave the Sharks the lead with 3:15 remaining in the middle period.
 He completed the hat trick with an empty-net goal with a minute left for his 35th of the season.